Program Schedule .

 Come and hear from Elekta representatives on the lastest technology and advancements of Elekta products.
 This is a free event and a light breakfast is provided.
 Bookings are essential, reserve your seat via the registration portal.

 For a more intensive learning experience, facilitated by professionals passionate in their area, be sure to book in for a Workshop when you register.
 Places are limited at each session.
-Workshops will take place across morning and afternoon sessions on Thursday 14 May 2020.
+Workshops will take place across morning and afternoon sessions on Thursday 14 May and morning sessions on Sunday 17 May 2020.

 Delegates will have the opportunity to discover key building and experiences unique to Melbourne.